 This scoping phase has already revealed several good practices among countries of the Global South that fit within the four pillars of the UN Global Counter-Terrorism strategy and are in line with human rights as well as international agreements, treaties and protocols.
 It has also revealed the existence of significant exchanges through regional groupings.
 There is a willingness to scale up these practices on bilateral, regional and inter-regional levels.
 Countries are also beginning to institutionalize SSC into new and existing governments’ structures, some with a specific focus on CT/PVE, which offers further opportunities.

-The second phase of the project will see the development and operationalization of an on-line knowledge sharing platform and Forum of Experts; the publication of a handbook of CT/PVE good practices available in the Global South and the mainstreaming of South-South Cooperation in UNOCT and Global Compact Entities’ activities and policies.
+The second phase of the project is seeing the development and operationalization of an on-line knowledge sharing platform and Forum of Experts; the publication of a handbook of CT/PVE Southern initiatives and the mainstreaming of South-South Cooperation in UNOCT and Global Compact Entities’ activities and policies.

 UNOCT has promoted South-South Cooperation in countering terrorism and preventing violent extremism as a dynamic modality of international cooperation especially since its scale, scope and the number of actors has expanded.